THE SEA BINS ARE IN!!!!!!!!!!

 I got a really cool bracelet which tells me how eco friendly my family is… it is so cool !!

 My family and I all had to play games and either work together or just do it for fun but my Dad turned everything into a competition which made it very funny!
-We had a really nice person who was showing us around

 As you all know my Mum and some of her friends were doing Red Bull Flugtag last Sunday.
 It was really fun to watch and my Mums team really rocked it they were first on stage and I think they were the best but probably because she is my Mum.
 They made an amazing flying machine which was meant to be a pair of mens pants…!